 This is not the most important feature to be considered in an e-mail app, but it surely is dependent on personal preference.
 As for me, I’m a person that wants immediate e-mail notifications from the app.
 I get worried if an e-mail takes even 5 seconds longer to arrive and I’m not notified about it through the app.

 Speaking of which, the Gmail app is by far the best app that I’ve ever come through.
 It has a perfect notification system.
 I instantly get notified of new e-mails.
-Although, it doesn’t go well with the rich notifications of iOS.
+Although, it doesn’t go well with iOS’ rich notifications.

-For those who don’t get what I mean, rich notifications are notifications that you can interact with without opening the app.
-For example, when a WhatsApp notification arrives, you can 3D touch on it and get a longer preview of the message and in turn reply to it.
+For those unaware, rich notifications are notifications that you can interact with without opening the app.
+For example, when a WhatsApp notification arrives, you can hard press on it and get a longer preview of the message and in turn reply to it.
 The Gmail app sucks at providing rich notifications.

 The stock iOS mail app indeed supports rich text notifications, but the whole thing becomes pointless.
 I’ll explain why.
 You can only get instant notifications if you have an iCloud e-mail account.
 Gmail does not support instant notifications on the stock app.
 The closest option is to push notifications containing e-mails that arrived 15 minutes earlier.
-While this couldn’t be a problem for most of the people, but it’s surely a problem for people who widely use their Gmail account.
+While this couldn’t be a problem for most of the people, but it’s surely a problem for people who actively need their mail delivered to them via Gmail.

 Although, for those who don’t care about getting e-mails in time, the iOS stock mail app is good for you.